-Natural birth or childbirth without interventions is often at the forefront of the minds of many pregnant women.
+Natural birth or childbirth without medical interventions is often at the forefront of the minds of many pregnant women.

 There may be several reasons for interest in natural birth including: